nmussy/jquery.torturial/README.md

 Planned features
 ----------------

-* Event triggered at key moments of the execution
 * When the element to which the popover in attached to in animated, move the popover too
 * Option: Making the delay visible to the user, perhaps with a circular progress widget
 * Option: Pausing/Resuming the delay for the user